Yoast/duplicate-post/readme.txt

 = 2.4 =
 * New option to clone the children of the original page
-* License changed to GPLv2 or later
+* Licence changed to GPLv2 or later
 * Fixed publishing dates for drafts
 * Fixed bug with prefix/suffix
 * Translation project moved to GlotPress